 Legacy of Love, the 2021 African American Caregivers Forum, is scheduled on Saturday, November 13 (during National Family Caregivers Month).
 Due to ongoing concerns about COVID-19, this year’s event will be held online.

 Date: Saturday, November 13

 Accessibility: Auto-captions will be available in multiple languages (your choice of Amharic, English, French, Somali, Spanish or Swahili).
-For accessibility information, e-mail Aging and Disability Services planner Karen Winston at 206-684-0706 or Karen.Winston@seattle.gov.
+For accessibility information, e-mail Aging and Disability Services planner Karen Winston at Karen.Winston@seattle.gov.